railslove/ebicsbox/docs/docker.md

 - If you decide to use the internal databases, create a subfolder `postgres` or similar.
 Make sure this path is in your backup-loop.
 - Rename the `.env.example` to `.env` and update the content<br>
   If you decide to use the internal database make sure to provide the path you created in the step before.
-- Rename the `.web.env.example` to `.web.env` and update the content
+- Rename the `.web.env.example` to `.web.env` and adjust the content - see the files for more comments on the configuration
 - Start the cluster with `docker-compose up` and check for errors once everything is started. <br>
   If you decide to use the internal DBs, use `docker-compose -f docker-compose.yml -f docker-compose.with_db.yml up`